-- Plain long-sleeve undershirts in the following solid colors: black, white, navy, or gray (optional)
+Plain long-sleeve undershirts or sweatshirts/sweaters in the following solid colors: black, white, navy, or gray (optional)

-- Appropriate school shoes that allow students to participate in physical recreation.
-Shoes should not exceed

-2 inches above the ankle.
-No sandals, opened-toed shoes, or multiple ventilation holes (example: Crocs,
+Appropriate school shoes that allow students to participate in physical recreation.
+Shoes should not exceed 2 inches above the ankle.
+No sandals or opened-toed shoes.

-Foam Runners, ect.).
 Exception: Rain Boots may be worn on rainy days.